mlibrary/about-leverpress/src/content/events/2020-01-31-northeast-modern-language-association-march-5-8.md

 ---
 templateKey: event
-title: 'Northeast Modern Language Association, March 5-8'
+title: 'Southeastern College Art Association, Nov.
+30-Dec.
+11'
-summary: Find us in Boston at the 51st Annual NEMLA
+summary: Find us online for this year's SECAC
 date: 2020-01-31T17:18:34.329Z
 ---
-Lever Press representatives will be avaiable to meet during the [51st Annual Northeast Modern Language Association](http://www.buffalo.edu/nemla.html) meeting taking place in Boston from March 5-8, 2020.
+Lever Press representatives will be available to meet virtually during the [76th Southeastern College Art Association conference](https://secac.secure-platform.com/a/).
 Reach out to us if you'd like to talk.